 - 2) Hot working is not normally carried out.
 If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
-This information is held by the Estate Services Manager Bryan Low. - 4) Other portable electrical equipment as used by residents in communal areas is also subject to annual PAT testing.
+This information is held by the Estate Services Manager Bryan Low. - 4) Other portable electrical equipment as used by residents in communal areas is also subject to periodic PAT testing. - 5) The fixed electrical installation shall be tested every 5 years.
+The date of the last test was 10th March 2023.

-- 5) The fixed electrical installation shall be tested every 5 years.
-The date of the last test could not be identified.
-Notification received 20/04/23 that the system was tested 10/03/23 - 6) The electrical installation i.e. risers are contained within dedicated service cupboards that are secure and protected by means of a FD60 door. - 7) Portable heaters are not allowed in any common parts of the premises. - 8) Gas appliances and pipework (where installed) are subject to annual testing and certification.
+6) The electrical installation i.e. risers are contained within a dedicated service cupboard that is secure and protected by means of an FD60s door.

+- 7) Portable heaters are not allowed in any common parts of the premises. - 8) Gas appliances and pipework (where installed) are subject to annual testing and certification.
 This cyclical contract is managed by the in-house Gas Team.
 Gas supplies are internal and the isolation valve to the building is in a room accessed via the carpark.